-NASA's Management of Artemis IV and Future Missions-NASA's Management of the Space Launch System Block 1B Development the need to integrate all the disparate systems.
+NASA's Management of Artemis IV and Future Missions-NASA's Management of the Space Launch System Block 1B Development

+Artemis IV marks the first flight of NASA's more powerful heavy-lift rocket-SLS Block 1B.
+This spaceflight development project and the subsequent spaceflight operations will become significantly more expensive and complex due to the need to integrate all the disparate systems.
 Key to achieving this is successfully completing the development of the new upper stage-the Exploration Upper Stage-along with other modifications and integration activities.
 However, Block 1B system development has already experienced numerous challenges that have resulted in cost increases and schedule delays.
 This audit will examine NASA's management of the development of the SLS Block 1B.